 Flip flops, sneaks, chucks, boots – whatever your kicks, beat feet down the street or the beach for hassle-free transport.
 We’ve got plenty of cold beverages to cool you off when you arrive.

 A new way get around Atlantic, Neptune and Jax Beach, Beachside Buggies will pick you up and deliver you to the festival in an open air electric cart.
 Best part, rides are free.
+The buggies will be picking up and dropping off at Lynch’s Irish Pub.
 Drivers work for tips so be sure to show some love.
 Download their mobile app from the Apple app store (here’s the link) and make your request!

 Do Mother Earth and your fellow festival fans a favor, reduce traffic and leave more parking for others by carpooling.
 While you’re on the way, belt out the blues with your own version of carpool karaoke.
 Share the video on your favorite social channel with #springingtheblues so we can all enjoy the fun!